jetobe95/JavaScript-Elocuente/11_async.md

 delivered, the response may indicate failure—for example, if the request tries to use a request type that hasn't been defined or the handler throws an error.
-To support this, `send` and `defineRequestType` follow the convention mentioned before, where the first argument passed to callbacks is the failure reason, if any, and the second is the actual result.
+To support this, `send` and `definirTipoSolicitud` follow the convention mentioned before, where the first argument passed to callbacks is the failure reason, if any, and the second is the actual result.